trumpton/PanoManager/README.md

 # PanoManager - Panorama Manager

 This is a tool, built with QT that is used to manage panorama tours.
 It loads equirectangular images, creates cube faces (which can then be annotated), and allows the interactive generation of tours.
+See the user manual, which can be found at http://www.trumpton.uk/panomanager.

 ## Overview